- 10 Questions for Financial Services when considering CyberSecurity Solutions

-Netify have listed 10 Questions for Financial Services organizations which IT decision makers must answer and the requirements vendors must meet.
+Netify have listed 10 Questions for Financial Services organisations which IT decision makers must answer and the requirements vendors must meet.

-1) What financial services does my organization need to expose to the public internet?
+1) What financial services does my organisation need to expose to the public internet?

 a) Online banking services